Allimonae/planorama/README.md

 - npm (v6 or higher)
 - MongoDB (v4.4 or higher)

-## Setup Instructions for Frontend
+## Setup Instructions for running Frontend locally

 1. Open terminal and navigate to the frontend directory:
     ```bash